Safeguarding at WPS

 Children in Y6 take part in further work to ensure they are prepared for their KS 3 transition.

-During 2017 WPS staff have trained in preparation for the introduction of a new whole school S&R scheme of work in September 2017.
+During 2017 WPS staff have trained in preparation for the introduction of a new whole school S&R scheme of work in Autumn 2017.

 Educational Visits at WPS